time-series-machine-learning/tsml-java/README.rst

 Overview
 --------

-This codebase mainly represents the implementation of different algorithms in a common framwork, which at the time leading up to the `Great Time Series Classification Bake Off <https://link.springer.com/article/10.1007/s10618-016-0483-9>`__ in particular was a real problem, with implementations being in any of Python, C/C++, Matlab, R, Java, etc. or even combinations thereof.
+This codebase mainly represents the implementation of different algorithms in a common framework, which at the time leading up to the `Great Time Series Classification Bake Off <https://link.springer.com/article/10.1007/s10618-016-0483-9>`__ in particular was a real problem, with implementations being in any of Python, C/C++, Matlab, R, Java, etc. or even combinations thereof.

 We therefore mainly provide implementations of different classifiers as well as experimental and results analysis pipelines with the hope of promoting and streamlining open source, easily comparable, and easily reproducible results, specifically within the TSC space.